 All tickets are scanned upon entry.
 Only the first scan of the barcode on your ticket will be admitted.
-Printing additional tickets for event into an event is illegal and subject to prosecution.\
+Reprinting the same barcode is illegal and subject to prosecution.

-Because of this scanning process, if you have already scanned your ticket for entry and need to leave for any reason, please have an usher mark your ticket for re-entry.
+Because of this scanning process, if you have already scanned your ticket for entry and need to leave for any reason, please have an usher mark or scan your ticket for re-entry.

 We wish for every guest to have a wonderful, unforgettable experience during their visit.
-To provide that assurance, all noise-making devices (cell phones, pagers, wristwatch alarms) are to be turned off.
+To provide that assurance, all noise-making devices (cell phones) are to be turned off.
 Guests should remain seated during all productions while keeping chatter to a very minimal level.
 If you need to leave the venue for any reason, please do so in between songs, scenes, performances, etc.

 Dress for events is specified on the tickets for the event.
 There are two main types of dress, these are Event and Classroom.